dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

 To get and set NRF registers you specify the register you want (from above), and use the SPI routines to read and write.
-SPI is a bit weird in that it takes produces as many bytes as ouput as it took as input.
+SPI is a bit weird in that it takes produces as many bytes as output as it took as input.
 So you'll notice the transmit and receive buffers for each operation take the same size input.